The Lead/Opportunity Conversions Model

 The advancement of your organization’s informational infrastructure only happens with the proper development and configuration of a few critical areas — your data, rules, platforms and architecture.

 First and foremost, you need to have proper data collection methodologies in place.
-Remember how we said feedback loops were so critical?
+Remember that we said feedback loops were so critical?
 Yeah, we meant it.
-They’re crucial to have in place when it comes to validating the existing data and providing the information necessary to optimize and improve in the most pertinent areas of the business.
+It’s crucial to have feedback loops in place to validate the existing data and provide the information necessary to optimize and improve the most pertinent areas of the business.

 Once you have your data, defining semantic rules for your data sets ensures consistency and appropriate usage.
 These rules drive data governance, keeping your teams aligned so data remains clean and trustworthy.
 The platforms and technologies being leveraged must also be properly and consistently cited and managed.
 If platforms and technologies are not used and their capabilities not maximized, it’s very difficult to realize the value of an appropriately configured informational ecosystem and infrastructure.
 To this end, the architecture of the overall set of technologies, infrastructure and operations must be continually iterated upon to let growth happen in a natural way.